MoonHugo/ComfyUI-FFmpeg/README_EN.md

 ###### Parameter Description
 **video_path**: local video path,e.g.:`C:\Users\Desktop\111.mp4`<br>
 **output_path**: video save path,e.g.:`C:\Users\Desktop\output`<br>
-**segment_time**: The length of each cut video is measured in seconds.
+**segment_time**: the length of each cut video is measured in seconds.
 It’s important to note that the video is cut based on keyframes, so the duration cannot be too short.
 Since there is no guarantee that each segment of the video will have a keyframe, the duration of each segment may not be the same, but it will be the closest possible.<br>

 ___